 Gettysburg National Military Park; Gettysburg, Pennsylvania

-The Gettysburg Battlefield witnessed the deadliest battle of the Civil War, with more than 50,000 men meeting their fate over course of the three-day conflict.
+Gettysburg witnessed the deadliest battle of the Civil War, with more than 51,000 men meeting their fate over course of the three-day conflict.
 Since most of these soldiers were never given a proper burial, it is believed that their souls still haunt the current-day Gettysburg National Military Park.

 St. Augustine Lighthouse; St. Augustine, Florida

-While the St. Augustine Lighthouse is visited by thousands of guests reveling in its beauty each year, there are a few visitors who stop by to catch a glimpse of the spirits that haunt the premises, due to the high number of tragic events that have taken place there since it was built in 1871.
-For example, in 1859, one lighthouse keeper fell to his death while painting the building, and in 1873, three children (two of whom were the foreman's kids) died in a freak accident after a cart they were playing in broke, leaving them trapped, according to the St. Augustine Record.
+While the St. Augustine Lighthouse is visited by thousands of guests reveling in its beauty each year, there are a few visitors who stop by to catch a glimpse of the spirits that are said to haunt the premises, due to the high number of tragic events that have taken place there since it was built in 1871.
+For example, in 1859, one lighthouse keeper fell to his death while white-washing the building, and in 1873, three children (two of whom were the foreman's kids) died in a freak accident after a cart they were playing in broke, leaving them trapped, according to the St. Augustine Record.

-Now, guests can still spot these unfortunate souls roaming the vicinity.
-One tour guide told the St. Augustine Record, “I've had a few arm hairs plucked off me in the basement of the keeper's house.
+Now, guests have reported spotting these unfortunate souls roaming the vicinity.
+One tour guide told the St. Augustine Record in 2014, "I've had a few arm hairs plucked off me in the basement of the keeper's house.
 Rather recently I had my ankle grabbed.
 That was pretty amusing since it was in the middle of my tour so it looked like I just randomly tripped over air."

-Since the Trans-Alleghany Lunatic Asylum opened in 1864, hundreds of patients have died in conditions that were deemed inhumane upon its closing in the 1990s.
-At one time during the 1950s, 2,400 patients were crammed into a facility meant for just 250 people.
-The facility was also known for performing lobotomies and electroshock therapy on its patients.
-Perhaps that's why former patients of the Trans-Alleghany Lunatic Asylum appear as shadowy figures, forever cursing the premises.
+Ever since the Trans-Allegheny Lunatic Asylum opened in 1864, hundreds of patients have died in conditions that were deemed inhumane.
+At one time during the 1950s, 2,400 patients were crammed into the facility, which was meant for just 250 people.
+The asylum, which closed in 1994, also reportedly performed lobotomies and electroshock therapy on its patients.
+Perhaps that's why rumor has it that former patients of the Trans-Allegheny Lunatic Asylum appear as shadowy figures, forever cursing the premises.

 Moon River Brewing Company; Savannah, Georgia

-The Moon River Brewing Company originally opened as a hotel in 1821, until it was converted into a makeshift hospital for Yellow Fever patients during the Civil War.
-Many people believe these Yellow Fever victims, the majority of them children, still haunt the second floor of what's now a popular brewing company.
-Unfortunately, visitors can't seem to drink their beer in peace without poltergeists like “Toby” taunting them.
+The Moon River Brewing Company originally opened as a hotel in 1821, until it was converted into a makeshift hospital for yellow fever patients during the Civil War.
+Many people believe these yellow fever victims, the majority of them children, still haunt the second floor of what's now a popular brewing company.
+Unfortunately, visitors can't seem to drink their beer in peace without poltergeists taunting them.
 Stick to the main level to avoid the non-alcoholic spirits at this establishment.

 Myrtles Plantation; St. Francisville, Louisiana

-The Myrtles Plantation, built in 1796 by General David Bradford, was actually constructed atop a Native American burial site.
-But those aren't the only spirits to still curse the land.
-The most infamous apparition is that of a former slave girl named Chloe, who, after getting her ear cut off for eavesdropping, poisoned a birthday cake and killed two of the plantation owner's daughters.
-After she committed the murders, she was hung by her fellow slaves for her crime.
-Currently, guests to the plantation can catch a glimpse of her ghost, as well as several others who are still seeking justice for their deaths.
+The Myrtles Plantation, established in 1796 by General David Bradford, was actually constructed atop an Indigenous peoples' burial site.
+But those aren't the only spirits to still reportedly haunt the land.
+The most infamous apparition is that of a former slave named Chloe, who, legend has it, got her ear cut off for eavesdropping.
+After that, she allegedly poisoned a birthday cake and killed two of the plantation owner's daughters and his wife.
+As a result, she was hung by her fellow slaves for her crime.
+Guests visiting the plantation these days report catching glimpses of her ghost, as well as several others who are still seeking justice for their deaths.

 Winchester Mystery House; San Jose, California

 The Winchester Mystery House in San Jose, California, is the brainchild of Sarah Winchester, heiress to the Winchester Repeating Arms rifle fortune.
-After a series of tragedies, including the deaths of her daughter and husband, Sarah visited a psychic to ask for help.
-The spiritualist told her that her family was being killed by the ghosts of gunshot victims and that the only way to escape them was to build a mansion full of booby traps.
-Sarah took this advice to heart and set off to build a sprawling estate that now features doors that open to 12-foot drops, staircases to nowhere, and sealed off rooms.
-It's a disturbing sight to behold and is said to be cursed by Sarah’s spirit.
-After all, if you spent your entire life building a maze-like residence, you’d want to stay there, too.
+After a series of tragedies, including the deaths of her daughter and husband, Winchester allegedly visited a psychic to ask for help.
+Rumor has it the spiritualist told her that her family was being killed by the ghosts of gunshot victims, and the only way to escape them was to build a mansion full of booby traps.
+The heiress took this advice to heart and set off to build a sprawling estate that now features doors that open to 12-foot drops, staircases to nowhere, and sealed off rooms.
+It's a disturbing sight to behold and is said to be haunted by the desperate, grief-stricken woman's spirit.

 Lizzie Borden Bed and Breakfast and Museum; Fall River, Massachusetts

 While the case remains officially unsolved to this day, it is believed that on August 4, 1892, Lizzie Borden bludgeoned her parents, Andrew and Abby Borden, to death with an ax.
-Decades later, guests can pay a visit to the famed residence, which now serves as a bed and breakfast where guests can take view photos from the gruesome crime scene and stay in the room where Abby Borden was murdered.
-Though apparently, these restless spirits can be bribed to leave you alone, too.
-To keep Mr. Borden at bay, all you've got to do is place a few coins on his bedroom bureau, writes New England Today.
+Decades later, you can pay a visit to the Bordens' famed residence, which now serves as a bed and breakfast where guests can view photos from the gruesome crime scene and stay in the room where Mrs. Borden was murdered.
+Apparently, these restless spirits can be bribed to leave you alone.
+To keep Mr. Borden at bay, all you've got to do is place a few coins on his bedroom bureau, according to the New England Today.

 Eastern State Penitentiary; Philadelphia, Pennsylvania